MaxF12/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 The use of '\*' for allowed origins is NOT RECOMMENDED for publicly reachable DORMS servers.
 A review of some of the potential consequences of unrestricted CORS access is given in {{security-cors}}.

-# Scalability Considerations

-## Provisioning {#provisioning}

-In contrast to many common RESTCONF deployments that are intended to provide configuration management for a service to a narrow set of authenticated administrators, DORMS servers often provide read-only metadata for public access or for a very large set of end receivers, since it provides metadata in support of multicast data streams and multicast can scale to very large audiences.

-Operators are advised to provision the DORMS service in a way that will scale appropriately to the size of the expected audience.
-Specific advice on such scaling is out of scope for this document, but some of the mechanisms outlined in {{RFC3040}} or other online resources might be useful, depending on the expected number of receivers.

-## Data Scoping  {#scoping}

-Except as outlined below, clients SHOULD issue narrowed requests for DORMS resources by following the format from Section 3.5.3 of {{RFC8040}} to encode data resource identifiers in the request URI.
-This avoids downloading excessive data, since the DORMS server may provide metadata for many (S,G)s, possibly from many different senders.

-However, clients with out of band knowledge about the scope of the expected contents MAY issue requests for (S,G) metadata narrowed only by the source-address, or not narrowed at all.
-Depending on the request patterns and the contents of the data store, this may result in fewer round trips or less overhead, and can therefore be helpful behavior for scaling purposes in some scenarios.
-In general, engaging in this behavior requires some administrative configuration or some optimization heuristics that can recover from unexpected results.

-Servers MAY restrict or throttle client access based on the client certificate presented (if any), or based on heuristics that take note of client request patterns.

-A complete description of the heuristics for clients and servers to meet their scalability goals is out of scope for this document.

 # YANG Model {#model}

 The primary purpose of the YANG model defined here is to serve as a scaffold for the more useful metadata that will extend it.